openebs/openebs/documentation/source/install/on_premise_solutions.rst

 To run the Kubernetes cluster on local machine, you need a vagrant box.
 If you do not have vagrant box perform the procedure given `here`_.
     .. _here: https://github.com/openebs/openebs/tree/master/k8s/lib/vagrant/test/k8s/1.6#installing-kubernetes-16-and-openebs-clusters-on-ubuntu

-Installing a Vagrant Box by Downloading the Vagrant File
+Installing a Vagrant Box by Downloading the Vagrantfile
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 1. Create a demo directory for example, k8s-demo using the following command.